chrismdp/p/README.md

-# `p` is the simplest pomodoro tool ever
+# `p` is for people who find that other pomodoro tools slow them down.

-`p` uses a simple tracking log file (`~/.p.log` by default) to keep track of your pomodoros and record simple statistics.
+`p` is the fastest pomodoro tool you've ever used.
+It uses a simple tracking log file (`~/.p.log` by default) to keep track of your pomodoros and record simple statistics.
 It's less than 150 lines of pure Shell.

 For more information on the pomodoro technique see http://pomodorotechnique.com.